 Jul 27, 2012 / By Fahd Mirza

-Tim Hall was using Grid Control to do a DB recovery test yesterday and something rather unusual happened, and hence this blog post.
+Tim Hall was using Grid Control to do a DB recovery test yesterday, and something rather unusual happened.

-Frits Hoogland is blogging about using udev on RHEL 6 / OL 6 to change disk permissions for ASM.
+Frits Hoogland blogs about using udev on RHEL 6 / OL 6 to change disk permissions for ASM.

-Charles Hooper is doing yet another review of yet another performance tuning book.
+Charles Hooper reviews yet another performance tuning book.

 David Kurtz is looking at gathering aggregated Cost-Based Optimiser statistics on partitioned objects.

-Microsoft SQL Server team is very excited to announce that SQL Server 2008 R2 SP2 is now available, as per Colin Stasiuk.
+Microsoft SQL Server team is very excited to announce that SQL Server 2008 R2 SP2 is now available, according to Colin Stasiuk.